adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 3.1.5 Discovery
 iGov-NL

 iGov requires that the authorization server provides an OpenIDConnect service discovery endpoint.
-Recently OAuth 2.0 Authorization Server Metadata [rfc8414] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.
+Recently CloudEvents 2.0 Authorization Server Metadata [rfc8414] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.

 /iGov-NL